QZLin/MCCustomSkinLoader-wiki/How-to-Use.md

 # Install
 ## With Forge
 Download at [CurseForge](https://minecraft.curseforge.com/projects/customskinloader), put the jar into `.minecraft/mods` folder.
+The single jar can be used in 1.8-1.13.2 with Forge.
 ## Vanilla
 Please have a look at [1.13.2 Install Guide](https://github.com/xfl03/MCCustomSkinLoader/wiki/1.13.2-Install-Guide).
 # Change Skin
-You can change your skin in skin system.
+You can change your skin in skin system link Mojang or 3rd-party website.
 ## Mojang
 If you have bought Minecraft, you can upload your skin to [Mojang](https://my.minecraft.net/zh-hans/profile/skin), this mod will load it even in offline mode server.
 ### 1.Login Account